BalaKrishna-10/full-project/README.md

 1. Clone repo
-2. Open cloned repo in your terminal
-Now perform the following commands
+2. Open cloned repo in your terminal and run the following commands
 3. `cd client`
 4. `npm install`
 5. `cd ..` to go back in root directory which is "full-project-master"